How to Clean Baking Pans

 Baking pan stains can seem impossible to get out, no matter how hard you scrub.
 Left untreated, that brown, burnt-on greasy residue on your cookie sheets, muffin pans, cake pans or other bakeware can end up affecting the flavor of your culinary creations.

-- Wash as usual.
+- Wash.
+Wash and dry as usual.